tradel/cc-heat-clinic/README.md

 This is a ground-up rewrite of the original [Heat Clinic] demo for [Consul Connect].
 Where the original demo used [Vagrant] to spin up a set of virtual machines on your laptop, this version is designed to be run in the cloud.
 Currently it only supports GCP, but AWS and Azure will be added eventually.

+If you are looking for a demo that runs in Kubernetes, try the [Sock Shop].

 The demo uses Packer and Terraform to create the infrastructure and launch the applications.

 ## Prerequisites